 Is what we do a good fit for that segment, for example?
 Would we be a strong player there?

-This business strength can also influence our choice of which segment to target.
+This business strength can also influence the choice of which segment to target.
 To calculate this, you’d gather internal marketing data and score yourself in areas like :-

 The brand strength axis features heavily in the well known GE McKinsey matrix market attractiveness model.
 That model goes a stage further by recommending specific strategies based on the mix of market attractiveness and brand strength :-